haloooloolo/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

     previousFee := RocketMinipoolBondReducer.getLastBondReductionPrevNodeFee(minipool.Address)
     lastReduceTime := RocketMinipoolBondReducer.getLastBondReductionTime(minipool.Address)

-    fee := currentFee
+    baseFee := currentFee
     bond := currentBond
     if lastReduceTime > 0 && lastReduceTime > blockTime {
         // If this block occurred before the bond was reduced, use the old values bond = previousBond
-        fee = previousFee
+        baseFee = previousFee
     }
     ```
-3. Calculate the `minipoolScore` using the minipool's bond amount and node fee:
+3. Get the parent's node `percentOfBorrowedETH` (see the  [getNodeWeight section](#getnodeweight)) and adjust the fee:
     ```go
+    fee = max(baseFee, 1e17 + 4e15 * min(10e18, percentOfBorrowedETH))
+    ```
+4. Calculate the `minipoolScore` using the minipool's bond amount and node fee:
+    ```go
     minipoolScore := (1e18 - fee) * bond / 32e18 + fee // The "ideal" fractional amount of ETH awarded to the NO for this attestation, out of 1
     ```
-4. Add `minipoolScore` to the minipool's running total, and the cumulative total for all minipools:
+5. Add `minipoolScore` to the minipool's running total, and the cumulative total for all minipools:
     ```go
     minipoolScores[minipool.Address] += minipoolScore
     totalMinipoolScore += minipoolScore